 I know language morphs, contracts, expands.
-I admit that back when I was a tech writer, it took some doing for me to become accustomed to using “access” and “impact” as verbs.
+I admit that back when I was a tech writer, it took some time for me to become accustomed to using “access” and “impact” as verbs.

-But if you want your writing to shine, google words and phrases to get their meanings right, or at least to know when you’re taking liberties.
+But if you want your writing to shine, google words and phrases to get their meanings and usages right, or at least to know when you’re taking liberties.

 If you enjoy taking liberties, this article will give you permission.

 Disclaimer: I dislike thinking about grammar and usage.
 But even more, I hate hearing and seeing incorrect grammar and usage.